Writing a white paper is a daunting task:

 This is particularly important in your white paper structure because people often only read the overview and conclusion of a white paper.
 So, the benefits that you mention here need to give them a good reason to read the white paper.

-Also, this is not the place to provide solutions.
+Also, when considering how to write an executive summary for a white paper, remember that this is not the place to provide solutions.
 You need to encourage your readers to read to the end, so save the best for last!

 This sets up the main body by providing any background information the reader will need to grasp the problem and the solution.